Nebraska US Rep. Fortenberry found guilty in campaign probe – KION546

 Associated Press

-LOS ANGELES (AP) — A federal jury has convicted U.S. Rep. Jeff Fortenberry of Nebraska of charges that he lied to federal authorities about an illegal $30,000 contribution to his campaign from a foreign billionaire at a 2016 Los Angeles fundraiser.
-The jury in California found the nine-term Republican guilty of one count of falsifying and concealing material facts and two counts of making false statements.
+LOS ANGELES (AP) — A federal jury has convicted U.S. Rep. Jeff Fortenberry of Nebraska on charges that he lied to federal authorities about an illegal $30,000 contribution to his campaign from a foreign billionaire at a 2016 Los Angeles fundraiser.
+The jury in California deliberated about two hours before finding the nine-term Republican guilty of one count of falsifying and concealing material facts and two counts of making false statements.
 Fortenberry was charged after sitting for two interviews with FBI agents who were investigating the donor, Gilbert Chagoury, a Nigerian billionaire of Lebanese descent.
-Fortenberry argued at trial that prosecutors knew that the congressman didn’t know about the contribution.
+Fortenberry argued at trial that he was set up by FBI agents and prosecutors twisted his words.